• Skip to primary navigation

 photo collage of steps to make rhubarb scones 1

-Step 2: Remove the dough to a lightly floured work surface and pat into an oval about 1-inch thick.
-Scatter the rhubarb over-top of the dough.
+Step 2: Remove the dough to a lightly floured work surface and pat it into an oval about 1 inch thick.
+Scatter the rhubarb over top of the dough.
 Fold the dough in half, encasing the rhubarb pieces.
 Fold in half again, then roll or pat into a 1-inch thick piece.
-Use a cutter to cut scones and remove to a baking sheet.
+Use a cutter to cut scones and move them to a baking sheet.
 At this point, pop the baking sheet with the cut scones into the freezer to chill for 15-20 minutes.

 Before baking, brush the tops of the scones with cream and sprinkle with sugar.
 Bake and enjoy!